Safeguarding children and families during the COVID-19 crisis

 Where there is an existing dependency or use of substances in the household, it is important to consider how the current context may escalate use.
 If a parent or individual is reliant on prescription medication, how might stretched national resources affect their capacity to stay well and abstain from using dangerous substances?

-Similarly, efforts in health promotion and education with children and young people on the risks of substance abuse remains of paramount importance, particularly where children are not accessing formal school lessons on on personal, social and health education.
+Similarly, efforts in health promotion and education with children and young people on the risks of substance abuse remains of paramount importance.

 Isolation can place children at a greater risk of neglect.
 This is compounded by the increased economic challenges and poverty that families may be facing, and by the increased exposure of children to neglectful environments as they spend more time in the home.
-The phase re-opening of schools may further limit the contact that children have with professionals who can identify the signs of neglect and take steps to intervene and report concerns.
+With schools closed to most children once again, the contact that children have with professionals who can identify the signs of neglect and take steps to intervene and report concerns will be more limited.